davesmeghead/visonic/README.md

 It tries to connect in Powerlink mode by default (unless you set force_standard to 'yes').

-Set debug to 'yes' or 'no' to output more or less in the log file Language can be either EN for english or NL for Dutch
+Set debug to 'yes' or 'no' to output more or less in the log file.

+Language can be either EN for english or NL for Dutch

+sync_time attempts to synchronise the time between the device you run HA on and the alarm panel

+motion_off is in seconds, it is the time to keep the zone trigger True after it is triggered

 ### Running it in Home Assistant